Steel Pier (musical)

-Steel Pier is a musical written by the songwriting team of Kander and Ebb from the original book by David Thompson.
+Steel Pier is a musical written by the songwriting team of Kander and Ebb with an original book by David Thompson.

 Productions

 Directed by Scott Ellis with choreography by Susan Stroman, the musical opened on Broadway at the Richard Rodgers Theatre on April 24, 1997, and closed on June 28, 1997, running for 76 performances (and 33 previews).
 It starred Karen Ziemba as Rita Racine, Daniel McDonald as Bill Kelly, Gregory Harrison as Mick Hamilton, Debra Monk as Shelby Stevens, and Kristin Chenoweth, making her Broadway debut, as Precious.
 David Loud was the music director and created the vocal arrangements.

 The show opened to mixed reviews, most praising the performances and score.
 Ben Brantley, in his review for The New York Times, concluded "Yet despite the flashes of grace and inventiveness in Ms. Stroman's choreography and the modest melodic appeal of the work's songs, Steel Pier is insulated by a fuzzy cover of blandness.
 For Mr. Kander and Mr. Ebb, devils obviously make better company than angels."
 The musical was nominated for Best Musical, Best Score and Best Book at the Tony Awards, but it ultimately lost all of these to Titanic.

+In the same article that announced the show was closing, it also announced producer Roger Berlind's plan to "mount a national tour during the 1998-99 season."
+The U.S. Tour opened in 1998, directed and choreographed by Tee Scatuorchio and starring Heidi Blickenstaff in Monk's role as Shelby.
+The production has become lost to time with little information on the tour online, besides a playbill from their stop at Ball State University on September 25, 2000.

 A new amateur production ran at the Bridewell Theatre, London, in February 2011.

 The UK premiere ran at the Union Theater, London, from October 31 to November 24, 2012.
 This rendition was directed by Paul Taylor-Mills with choreography by Richard Jones and musical direction by Angharad Sanders.